-What makes these blueberry muffins healthy?
+Why are these blueberry muffins healthy?

 Most supermarket muffins contain a lot of sugar - I've just checked the label on a pack of supermarket blueberry muffins, and one muffin contains 20% of an adults recommended sugar intake.
-This healthy blueberry muffin recipe contains just 1 teaspoon of honey per muffin.
-The lower levels of sugar also means that these muffins are lower in carbohydrate. - Higher in protein

-Baking with coconut flour
+Tips on baking with coconut flour

-I avoided using coconut flour for years, thinking it would give my baking a strong coconut taste.
-But surprisingly, it doesn't.
 Coconut flour has a slightly sweet taste, and a texture more like ground almonds.
 That makes it perfect for baked goods such as these coconut flour blueberry muffins.

-It's important to note that coconut flour is very different to wheat flour, and cannot be substituted in most recipes.
-It is very absorbent, and you use only a small amount.
-For that reason, it is important to weigh out the coconut flour for this recipe very carefully.
+For that reason, you'll need to weigh out the coconut flour for this recipe very carefully.
 A little too much, and you will end up with a very stodgy batter.
-(If that does happen, thin the mixture down slightly with some milk) Although coconut flour seems rather expensive, a small bag will last quite a while.
+(If that does happen, thin the mixture down slightly with some milk.)

 Coconut flour is naturally gluten free.
 But it is packed with fibre, which helps to feed beneficial gut bacteria, making it very good for your digestion.
 This link has more information about the health benefits of coconut flour.

 I'd suggest that you store coconut flour in the fridge.
-I have had a problem with it going rancid when stored at room temperature before, and it'll keep much better in the fridge.
-You can also freeze it if you've got a large bag.
+I have had it go rancid before when I've stored at room temperature, and it'll keep much better in the fridge.

 You might also like to try these coconut flour chocolate muffins, or coconut flour apple crumble.